 - Learn about our Community Guidelines to make sure your content follows our policies.

 YouTube also reserves the right to restrict a creator's ability to create content at its discretion.
-If your account has been restricted from YouTube or from using any YouTube features, you are prohibited from using another channel to get around these restrictions on YouTube.
-This applies for as long as the restriction remains active on your account.
+Your account may be turned off or restricted from using any YouTube features.
+If this happens, you're prohibited from using another channel to get around these restrictions.
+This prohibition applies for as long as the restriction remains active on your account.
 Violation of this restriction is considered circumvention under our Terms of Service, and may result in termination of your account.